Near-lossless $\ell_\infty$-constrained Image Decompression via Deep Neural Network: Introduction

-In order to meet the stringent fidelity requirements while still achieving significant compression ratio, the $\ell_\infty$-constrained (or colloquially called near-lossless) image coding methodology was developed and standardized by ISO/JPEG \cite{calic,jpeg-ls}.
-The distinction between the lossy and near-lossless compression methods is that the latter guarantees that at each pixel the absolute value of compression error is bounded by $\tau$, $\tau$ being a user specified error tolerance.
-The tight per-sample error bound can only be realized by the minmax $\ell_\infty$ error criterion.
-The ubiquitous $\ell_2$ error metric, which is adopted by consumer-grade lossy image compression methods, such as JPEG, JPEG 2000, WebP, etc., measures the average distortion over all pixels.
-The $\ell_2$ compression is unable to preserve distinct image details that are statistical outliers but nevertheless vital to image semantics.
+Apparently still being motivated by consumer applications, the above said mappings are learnt using training data under the ubiquitous $\ell_2$ metric.
+This approach is incapable of restoring distinct image details lost in the compression process, which are statistical outliers but nevertheless vital to image semantics.
 Such cases are common in machine vision applications; for examples, one is searching in a big ocean for a small boat, or a small lesion in a large organ.
-When constrained by bit budget, an $\ell_2$-based lossy compression method tends to override such small structures by whatever dominant patterns in the background: ocean waves in the first example and liver textures in the second example.
-In order to avert such risks users (e.g., doctors, scientists and engineers) in many professions have to forego the $\ell_2$-based lossy compression widely used in consumer applications, and adopt the more conservative $\ell_\infty$ metric to keep compression error tolerance at a necessary minimum.
+An $\ell_2$-based algorithm is prone to override such small structures by whatever dominant patterns in the background: ocean waves in the first example and liver textures in the second example.